maydayv7/dotfiles/README.md

 ##### Credentials
 The `secrets` directory is a `git submodule` pointing to a private repository containing passwords and other authentication credentials.
 User passwords are specified using the `passwordFile` option
 ##### Scripts
-A system management script has been included in `modules/core/scripts.nix` and can be invoked with the command `nixos`, used to apply user and system configuration changes or to perform various other useful functions.
-Also, a system setup script has been included (see the Installation section)
+A system management script has been included in `scripts`, invoked with the command `nixos`, which can be used to apply user and system configuration changes or perform various other useful functions.
+A system setup script has also been included (see [here](#installation))

 #### Theming
 - [Neofetch](https://github.com/dylanaraps/neofetch): Snazzy CLI System Information Tool
-- [Powerlevel10K](https://github.com/romkatv/powerlevel10k): P10K ZSH Theme for the fancy-looking prompt using custom configuration
+- [Powerlevel10K](https://github.com/romkatv/powerlevel10k): ZSH Theme for the fancy-looking prompt with immense customization capabilities
+- [Dash to Panel](https://github.com/home-sweet-gnome/dash-to-panel): GNOME Shell Extension providing a highly customizable icon taskbar for maximized productivity, `git submodule` imported at `packages/sources/dash-to-panel` (personal [fork](https://github.com/maydayv7/dash-to-panel))
 - [Firefox GNOME Theme](https://github.com/rafaelmardojai/firefox-gnome-theme): GNOME Theme for the Mozilla Firefox Browser, used for better desktop integration, `git submodule` imported at `users/firefox/theme/firefox-gnome-theme`
 - [DNOME Discord Theme](https://github.com/GeopJr/DNOME): Discord theme inspired by Adwaita, designed to integrate Discord with GNOME